laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 This gives us that Ukkonen's lower bound for assembling successfully can be achieved as the number of reads become arbitrarily large.

 -----------------

+- The dense read model illustration was taken from this [paper](http://arxiv.org/abs/1501.06194).